-With a current confluence of high inflation, growing Government debt, conflict in Eastern Europe and rising interest rates globally, the next 12 months provides a challenging outlook.
+With persistent and stubbornly high inflation and no end in sight to the rate cycle, coupled with ongoing and seemingly unresolvable conflict in Eastern Europe, the next 12 months provides a challenging outlook.

-Against this uncertainty shareholders can be certain that DGR will continue to responsibly progress and develop its asset portfolio and carefully manage its balance sheet in their interests, it is after all your company.
+Against this uncertainty shareholders can be certain that DGR will continue to responsibly progress and develop its asset portfolio and carefully manage its balance sheet in their interests - after all, it is your company.